 One thing that I love about these cookies is how easy they are to make.
-You can prepare a batch of these in about 15-20 minutes, then all you have to do is wait for them to cool.
-This is one of my go-to dessert recipes when I’m short on time or just want something easy to make.
+You can prepare a batch in about 15 to 20 minutes, then all you have to do is wait for them to cool.

 And the best part?
 You probably have everything on hand to make these right now!
 And even if you don’t, once you make a batch you’ll make sure to have everything on hand for next time.
 Trust me.

 Before you get started making the cookies, I suggest getting all of your ingredients ready and measuring them out.
 This will make the process go much smoother, and the quicker you get everything combined after the mixture has boiled the better the cookies will turn out.

 Here’s a quick overview of exactly what you will need:

 - Butter: I prefer to use butter in this recipe because it tastes better.
 I have tested it with margarine though and it does work just fine.

 - Milk: Any kind of milk will work in this recipe!
 I typically use whole milk, but 2%, 1%, skim, or even a non-dairy milk like almond milk will work.

 - Granulated Sugar: To sweeten the cookies and help them set up.